-If view is not specified, active view is used '''
+If view is not specified, active view is used print(GetLayout()) <paraview.servermanager.ViewLayout object at 0x2e5b7d0> '''

 1.4.2 View properties

 Just like parameters on pipeline modules, such as readers and filters, views provide parameters that can be used for customizing the visualization such as changing the background color for rendering views and adding title texts for chart views.
 These parameters are referred to as View Properties and are accessible from the Properties panel in paraview.